vikashkr99/writeup-Epoch/README.md

     It works.<br>
     Let's get a reverse shell. <br>
     <img src="./img/shell.png" alt="shell" width="500"><br><br>
     It looks like we are in a docker container but trying to get out of it isn't working.
-Apart from that, there are a few things i tried that didn't work which are :
+Apart from that, there are a few things i tried that didn't work which are : <br>
     <ol>
         <li><code>find / -type f -perm -04000 2>/dev/null</code></li>
         <li><code>sudo -l</code></li>